webtides/element-library/packages/interactions/carousel-element/README.md

 # SliderElement

-`slider-element` lets you slide child elements
+`carousel-element` lets you slide child elements

 ## How to use